Latest News 2017

 Although we are an Anglican Church our doors are open to everyone, regardless of religious persuasion and all are most welcome to attend our various services.

 There is something of interest for everyone, and St. Mary’s has many families within it’s congregation with children and parents participating together.
 On Monday afternoons we have Baby Massage and Stay and Play.
+We have a Mothers Union branch, Womens fellowship, links with scouts guides and rainbows.
+Please take a look at our calendar for current events.

 We are the closest church to Trafford General Hospital and patients and staff from the hospital regularly attend St. Mary’s.